How to get organized when you do not have much time to sew?

-You love sewing but you tell yourself that you really don’t have time for it?
-You want to sew your wardrobe and you don’t know where to start to the point that you feel paralyzed?
+You love sewing but you tell yourself you really don’t have time for it?
+You want to sew your wardrobe and don’t know where to start to the point that you feel paralyzed?

 The pre-project